 Exercise Tips for a Safe and Healthy Workout

 The Winter Olympics are over and the snow is melting.
 There is no time like the present to get moving with an early start to your spring training!
 Regular exercise is good for you and has wide-ranging physical, emotional and social health benefits.
-Before you start sweating though, it’s important to be aware of the following tips in order to remain injury-free.
+Before you start sweating though, it’s important to be aware of the following tips to remain injury-free.
 If your workout is safe and painless, you’re more likely to stick to it!
 A healthy and safe workout combines common sense, the proper gear and always listening to what your body is telling you.

 1. Happy Feet